2024/06 Miu Miu – Miu Miu L’Été

 What’s fascinating is that this success story is happening while other brands are floundering, desperately trying to reinvent themselves.
 It’s as if Miu Miu is saying, “We know who we are, and we know what our customers want.”
 This is a rare confidence in the luxury market, where so many are quick to pivot at the slightest sign of trouble.
 But not Miu Miu.
 They’ve stayed the course and refined what works, and the numbers are proof that this strategy pays off.

 So, keep doing what you’re doing, Miu Miu.
 It works for you, but don’t expect it to work for everyone else.
-This visual merchandising strategy is the result of a cohesive, well-executed corporate strategy, and it wouldn’t survive on its own.
-I’m talking to you… [I said I wouldn’t mention the brand, but if you insist, just DM (ask nicely) me and I’ll tell you].
+This visual merchandising strategy is the result of a cohesive, well-executed corporate strategy; without it, it would have a hard time surviving on its own.